-The Save Current Channel Strip function saves the current settings of the track channel strip (for the current audio track) to an external storage device or the internal drive of your MPC.
+The Save Current Channel Strip function saves the current settings of the track channel strip (for the current audio track) to an external storage device or the internal drive of MPC X or MPC Live.

 To select the storage device you want to view, tap it in the Storage column on the left.